RamyNaiem/Uni-Work/README.md

 Vulnerability detection
 Integration with AFL++ fuzzer
 Level 4
-Digital and Forensics Fundamentals
-Description: Projects and assignments focused on the basics of digital forensics and investigative techniques.
+Digital and Forensics Fundamentals: Projects and assignments focused on the basics of digital forensics and investigative techniques.

-Foundations of Cybersecurity
-Description: Foundational projects exploring core concepts in cybersecurity, including risk management and threat analysis.
+Foundations of Cybersecurity: Foundational projects exploring core concepts in cybersecurity, including risk management and threat analysis.

-Intro to Web Development
-Description: Web development projects covering HTML, CSS, JavaScript, and basic backend development.
+Intro to Web Development: Web development projects covering HTML, CSS, JavaScript, and basic backend development.

-Security Professional
-Description: Projects aimed at understanding the role and responsibilities of a security professional in various environments.
+Security Professional: Projects aimed at understanding the role and responsibilities of a security professional in various environments.
 Level 5
-Applied Forensics
-Description: Advanced forensics projects that involve in-depth analysis and investigation techniques.
+Applied Forensics: Advanced forensics projects that involve in-depth analysis and investigation techniques.

-Cyber Security Careers
-Description: Exploratory projects and research into various career paths within the cybersecurity field.
+Cyber Security Careers: Exploratory projects and research into various career paths within the cybersecurity field.

-Networking/CW 1
-Description: Networking projects focusing on communication protocols, network setup, and security.
+Networking/CW 1: Networking projects focusing on communication protocols, network setup, and security.

-Platforms and Operating Systems
-Description: Projects related to different operating systems and platform-specific security considerations.
+Platforms and Operating Systems: Projects related to different operating systems and platform-specific security considerations.

-Practical Pen-Testing
-Description: Hands-on penetration testing projects, focusing on identifying and exploiting vulnerabilities.
+Practical Pen-Testing: Hands-on penetration testing projects, focusing on identifying and exploiting vulnerabilities.

-Programming and Algorithms 2
-Description: Advanced programming projects involving complex algorithms and data structures.
+Programming and Algorithms 2: Advanced programming projects involving complex algorithms and data structures.

-Web Security
-Description: Projects focused on securing web applications and understanding common web vulnerabilities.
+Web Security: Projects focused on securing web applications and understanding common web vulnerabilities.
 Level 6
-Exploit Development
-Description: Projects involving the creation and analysis of exploits to understand how vulnerabilities are exploited.
+Exploit Development: Projects involving the creation and analysis of exploits to understand how vulnerabilities are exploited.

-Managing Red Teams and Pen Tests
-Description: Projects focused on the management and execution of red team exercises and penetration tests.
+Managing Red Teams and Pen Tests: Projects focused on the management and execution of red team exercises and penetration tests.

-Practical Cryptography
-Description: Projects exploring the principles and applications of cryptography in securing data.
+Practical Cryptography: Projects exploring the principles and applications of cryptography in securing data.

-Reverse Engineering
-Description: Projects involving the analysis of software to understand its functionality and identify vulnerabilities.
+Reverse Engineering: Projects involving the analysis of software to understand its functionality and identify vulnerabilities.

-Security Audit and Monitoring
-Description: Projects focused on auditing systems for security compliance and monitoring for potential threats.
+Security Audit and Monitoring: Projects focused on auditing systems for security compliance and monitoring for potential threats.

-Security Management
-Description: Projects related to the strategic management of security within an organization.
+Security Management: Projects related to the strategic management of security within an organization.
 Skills and Technologies
 Programming Languages: Python, C, C++, JavaScript Tools and Frameworks: AFL++, Unreal Engine 5, Docker, Git